Terms & Conditions

 Luxurious en-suite glamping pods with kitchenette set in the Cheshire countryside with unspoilt views of Malpas.
 We offer an upmarket, adults only glamping experience open year round.

-We have 4 en-suite pods all with their own private patio & bbq area having opened in August 2018.
-Each pod has a bathroom with shower, loo, sink & heated towel rail & towels.
+We have 4 en-suite pods all with their own private patio & bbq area.
+Each pod has a bathroom with shower, toilet, sink, heated towel rail & towels.
 A double bed with bedding & bed linen.
-TV, free WiFi, sofa bed, heating, kitchenette with kettle, toaster, microwave, coffee machine & fridge.
+TV, sofa bed, heating, kitchenette with kettle, toaster, microwave, coffee machine & fridge.
 Crockery, cutlery & other kitchen essentials & table & chairs.
 A welcome pack awaits you with, milk, a sweet treat, water and ice, loo & kitchen roll, washing up liquid, soap & cleaning spray.
 Meadowsweet pod is wheelchair friendly and suits guests with limited mobility, we also accept well behaved dogs in this pod (maximum of 2 smaller breeds) Cowslip & Honeysuckle pods follow on and Harebell pod is the last.
 Parking is outside the pod field with a short walk to the pods.
+There is a fire pit in the centre of the wildflower meadow.
 All pods have a double & a sofa bed, the idea being that 2 friends can come to stay without having to share a bed.
 It is a quiet site, adults only, open all year round.
 Perfect location to visit Chester, Shrewsbury, North Wales with Liverpool & Manchester an hours drive away.
 We are 1.5 miles off the Sandstone Trail.

 Additional Directions Information